Denise Kielholtz: Bellator MMA

-Kielholtz signed with Bellator in 2016, appearing in the promotion's inaugural kickboxing card, Bellator Kickboxing 1 in Torino, Italy on April 16, 2016.
+Kielholtz signed with Bellator in 2016, appearing in the promotion's inaugural kickboxing card, Bellator Kickboxing 1 in Turin, Italy on 16 April 2016.
 She would go 4–1 in kickboxing for the promotion, winning the Flyweight Championship along the way.

 Kielholtz then made her Bellator MMA debut at Bellator 188 against Jessica Middleton.
 She won the fight via submission.

-Kielholtz was expected to face Lena Ovchynnikova in the co-main event of Bellator 196 in Budapest, Hungary on April 6, 2018.
+Kielholtz was expected to face Lena Ovchynnikova in the co-main event of Bellator 196 in Budapest, Hungary on 6 April 2018.
 However, Ovchynnikova pulled out of the fight and was replaced by Petra Částková.
 Kielholtz won the fight by unanimous decision.

-Kielholtz faced Veta Arteaga on September 21, 2018 at Bellator 205.
+Kielholtz faced Veta Arteaga on 21 September 2018, at Bellator 205.
 She lost the fight via a submission.

-Kielholtz faced Bryony Tyrell at Bellator 223 on June 22, 2019.
+Kielholtz faced Bryony Tyrell at Bellator 223 on 22 June 2019.
 She won the fight via TKO in the third round.

-Kielholtz faced Sabriye Şengül at Bellator London 2 on November 23, 2019.
+Kielholtz faced Sabriye Şengül at Bellator London 2 on 23 November 2019.
 She won the fight via an Americana submission in the first round.

-Kielholtz faced Kristina Williams at Bellator 239 on February 21, 2020.
+Kielholtz faced Kristina Williams at Bellator 239 on 21 February 2020.
 She won the fight via a rear-naked choke submission in the first round.

-Kielholtz faced former Bellator Women's Flyweight title challenger Kate Jackson at Bellator 247 on October 1, 2020.
+Kielholtz faced former Bellator Women's Flyweight title challenger Kate Jackson at Bellator 247 on 1 October 2020.
 She won the bout via knockout just 43 seconds into the first round.
 Subsequently, she signed a new contract with the Bellator MMA.

-Kielholtz fought for the Bellator Women's Flyweight World Championship against champion Juliana Velasquez on July 16, 2021 at Bellator 262.
+Kielholtz fought for the Bellator Women's Flyweight World Championship against champion Juliana Velasquez on 16 July 2021, at Bellator 262.
 She lost the bout in a razor thin split decision.

-Kielholtz faced Kana Watanabe on May 13, 2022 at Bellator 281.
+Kielholtz faced Kana Watanabe on 13 May 2022, at Bellator 281.
 She lost the fight via a triangle choke submission in the second round.

-Kielholtz faced Ilara Joanne on December 9, 2022, at Bellator 289.
+Kielholtz faced Ilara Joanne on 9 December 2022, at Bellator 289.
 She lost the fight via split decision.

-Kielholtz faced Paula Cristina on May 12, 2023 at Bellator 296.
+Kielholtz faced Paula Cristina on 12 May 2023, at Bellator 296.
 She won the fight by unanimous decision.

-Kielholtz faced Sumiko Inaba on November 17, 2023 at Bellator 301.
+Kielholtz faced Sumiko Inaba on 17 November 2023, at Bellator 301.
 In a bout contested mostly on the feet, Kielholtz maintained the advantage and won the bout via unanimous decision.

-Kielholtz was scheduled to face Taila Santos on April 4, 2024 at PFL 1.
+Kielholtz was scheduled to face Taila Santos on 4 April 2024, at PFL 1.
 However, a week before the event it was announced that Kielholtz had pulled out.

+Kielholtz was scheduled to face Dakota Ditcheva at PFL Dubai: Nurmagomedov vs. Davis on 7 February 2026.
+However, Ditcheva withdrew due to injury and was replaced by Antonia Silvaneide.
+Kielholtz won the bout via unanimous decision.

+The bout with Ditcheva was rescheduled and took place on 31 July 2026, at PFL New York.
+Kielholtz lost the bout via unanimous decision.